kalekundert/bind_dna/notebook/validate_cdna_display_via_y_ligation/ligate_linker_to_mrna/linker_n_salt/notes.rst

 ----------------------------
 A significant issue with the annealing reaction is that salt is inhibitory to the phosphorylation step, and may also be inhibitory to the ligation step.
-See more discussion in :expt:`19`.
-To find the best way to address this issue, I'm trying 4 different strategies for removing/diluting the salt:
+See more discussion in :expt:`59` ("Ambiguities" section).
+To find the best way to address this issue, I'm trying 4 different strategies for removing/diluting the
+salt:

 - A: Pre-phosphorylate the linker; add 50-150 mM NaCl to the annealing reaction; don't bother removing it before the ligation reaction.